GerardMilesMissionOne/GerardMilesMissionOne/README.md

-- 👋 Hi, I’m Gerad, I co-founded a headhunting business specialised in Computer Games, Entertainment and Technology
+- 👋 Hi, I’m Gerard, I co-founded a headhunting business specialised in Computer Games, Entertainment and Technology
 - 👀 I’m interested in leaning some basics about how to code - and how to use AI to help me in my work (headhunting)
 - 🌱 I’m currently learning basic, basic stuff!
 - 💞️ I’m looking to collaborate on AI and its use in headhunting